opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

 image: ./syncon.png
 ---

-Over the last few months, we've been exploring frameworks for computing [advanced metrics](./war-for-public-goods) that can offer insights into how specific interventions impact the public goods ecosystem.
+We’ve been thinking a lot about [advanced metrics](./war-for-public-goods) lately.
+We want to get better at measuring how specific types of interventions impact the public goods ecosystem.

-For instance, we might want to measure how a group of projects or users that received token incentives performed relative to a similar group that did not receive any incentive.
+For example, we frequently seek to compare the performance of projects or users who received token incentives against those who did not.

-However, unlike A/B testing in a research setting, we are dealing with a real world economy here.
-We can't simply randomize the treatment and control groups.
+However, unlike controlled A/B testing, we’re analyzing a real-world economy.
+It's impossible to randomize treatment and control groups in a real-world economy.

-Instead, we need to use advanced statistical methods to estimate the causal effect of the treatment on the target cohort and control for other factors (eg, market conditions, competing incentive programs, elections, etc) that might influence the outcome.
+Instead, we can use advanced statistical methods to estimate the causal effect of treatments on target cohorts while controling for other factors like market conditions, competing incentives, and geopolitical events.

 <!-- truncate -->

-## A primer on synthetic controls
+## Understanding synthetic controls

-The [synthetic control method](https://en.wikipedia.org/wiki/Synthetic_control_method) is frequently used for modeling the effects of interventions in complex systems:
+The [synthetic control method](https://en.wikipedia.org/wiki/Synthetic_control_method) is widely used to assess the effects of interventions in complex systems:

 > A synthetic control is a weighted average of several units combined to recreate the trajectory that the outcome of a treated unit would have followed in the absence of the intervention.
 The weights are selected in a data-driven manner to ensure that the resulting synthetic control closely resembles the treated unit in terms of key predictors of the outcome variable.
 Unlike difference-in-differences approaches, this method can account for the effects of confounders changing over time, by weighting the control group to better match the treatment group before the intervention.

-Research econometricians have been using synthetic controls for decades to understand the impact of policy interventions that they can't test in a lab.
-For example, [Abadie and Gardeazabal](https://pubs.aeaweb.org/doi/10.1257/000282803321455188) used synthetic controls to estimate the impact of the Basque separatist movement on the Basque economy.
+Economists often use synthetic controls to evaluate policy impacts in non-laboratory settings.
+For example, [Abadie and Gardeazabal](https://pubs.aeaweb.org/doi/10.1257/000282803321455188) used synthetic controls to estimate the impact of the Basque separatist movement on the region's economy.

-At OSO, we are applying these same techniques to network economies.
-We want to use synthetic controls to measure the impact of grants and other incentive programs on outcomes like retained developers, users, and network TVL.
+At OSO, we'd like to apply these same techniques to network economies to gauge the impact of grants and incentives on outcomes like retained developers, user activity, and network total value locked (TVL).

 ![dencun](./syncon-base.png)

-Another important advantage of the synthetic control method is that it allows analysts to systematically select comparison groups.
-In our case, we are especially interested in comparing cohorts of grant recipients to similar projects that did not receive grants.
+Another important benefit of synthetic controls is their ability to systematically select comparison groups.
+In our work, this means comparing grant recipients to similar projects that did not receive funding.

-## Leveraging timeseries metrics
+## Using timeseries metrics

-Our work on synthetic controls is part of a broader effort to build a flexible engine for conducting advanced analysis on pretty much anything.
+Our synthetic control work is part of a broader initiative to build a flexible analysis engine capable of examining almost any metric over time.

-Over the past few months, we've been working hard on "timeseries metrics".
-These models can be used to calculate any metric for any cohort over any timeframe on a rolling basis.
-They are powerful because they allow you to time travel to any date in history and see how a project or cohort performed.
+For months, we’ve been building a suite of “timeseries metrics.”
+These models can calculate metrics for any cohort over any timeframe, allowing us to “time travel” and evaluate historical performance.
+This makes them much more powerful than traditional metrics, which only provide a snapshot of a project’s current state.

-For example, this simple query will give you every metric for every collection on OSO for every available date:
+Here’s a sample query that retrieves metrics for all OSO collections on available dates:

 ```sql
 select